 - “How What3words pinpoints every spot on Earth for better navigation” – CNET

 It was only a matter of time until same-day deliveries were provided by crowdsourced drivers.
-This is thanks to the work of Deliv: a last-mile delivery startup out of California who believes it is on track to disrupt the las-mile sector as it stands.
+This is thanks to the work of Deliv: one of the last-mile delivery startups out of California who believes it is on track to disrupt the las-mile sector as it stands.